-Part of the wine making process involves selecting the proper location, environment and soil for each type of grape to thrive.
+Part of the winemaking process involves selecting the proper location, environment, and soil for each type of grape to thrive.
 The cooler climates generally produce more acidic, crisp, herbaceous wine.
-The warmer climates produce more ripe, jammy wine.
+The warmer climates produce riper, jammy wine.

 Harvest time happens in the fall and varies based on the type of grape and ripeness desired.
 The winemakers pay close attention to acidity vs sweetness levels of the grapes to determine harvest time.
 Weather forecasts play a big part in the harvest timing as well.

 Grape Juice and Skin Contact